 If you or somebody you love has been retaliated against or terminated after using allowable leave under the federal Family Medical Leave Act or the California Family Rights Act, please contact an attorney as soon as possible.
 At The Kaufman Law Firm, we have extensive experience handling complex employment law cases, including instances where FMLA and CFRA violations have occurred.
 Let us get to work on your behalf as soon as possible so we can get you the compensation you need so you can move forward with your life.

-If you were fired while on medical leave or retaliated against for taking protected leave, contact The Kaufman Law Firm at 818-990-1999 to schedule a free initial consultation.
-I maintain offices in Westlake Village and Los Angeles, and represent people throughout the San Fernando Valley.
+If you were fired while on medical leave or retaliated against for taking protected leave, contact The Kaufman Law Firm at 818-990-1999 to schedule an initial consultation.
+I maintain offices in Westlake Village and Los Angeles and represent people throughout the San Fernando Valley.

 Se habla español.